 2. Make the Process More Efficient with Technology

 On the heels of participation in the process comes a willingness to make the process better than before.
 Technology is often the missing ingredient for continued innovation.
 Ironically, technology organizations and IT teams are stuck in the old, manual way of response management.
 They live in spreadsheets and Google folders instead of a technologically advanced platform.

 A response management platform like RFPIO saves companies time and resources when they are responding to ANY type of business query.
-That business query could be an RFx (including RFPs, RFIs, etc.) or a security questionnaire (including SIG and SIG Lite, VSAQ, CAIQ, VSA, etc.).
+That business query could be an RFx (including RFPs, RFIs, etc.) or any form of security questionnaires (Security Questionnaires Lite, VSAQ, CAIQ, VSA, etc.).
 That business query could also be the repetitive technical questions you receive from your sales team.

 No matter the type of response, using technology like a response management platform offers a single login application for you to quickly locate, filter, and populate the answers to these questions.
 It also integrates with popular solutions (like Slack, Salesforce, Sharepoint, and Microsoft Teams) to improve collaboration.